 However, we strongly suggest you invest time and effort on the site search function if you have a site in one of the below types:

 Ecommerce sites have a lot to lose if customers fail to find what they want and bounce!
 Frustration from poor customer experience is the main factor for low user retention and high bounce rates.
 When shoppers know what they want, you don’t want to make them go through a jungle, or more than 2 clicks, to get the items.
-Speedy and relevant search results are even more important during busy shopping seasons, so you need to get it right and you need to get it fast.
+Speedy and relevant search results are even more important during busy shopping seasons.
+As a result, you need to get it right and you need to get it fast.

 Also, if your business is in the healthcare, insurance, or finance industry, it is highly recommended that your organization should consider a highly efficient search function to smoothen customer experiences.